 The questline can be found in your quest log (O) under “Suggested” > “[Life] Finto Family’s Fence Support”.

 In addition to these fences, you can obtain a Shabby Fence by completing the quest “[Farming] Because I Like You” from Jemkas Wyrmsbane.

 - Shabby Fence has only 1 slot, and the quest requires Gathering Beginner 7 or higher to start.

 Rented Fences can be obtain from an NPC and cost a certain amount of “Contribution points”.

-Contribution points can be seen in the top left along with your Skill points and Spirit/Energy.
+Contribution points are earned by completing quests, and you can see your current/total Contribution points in the top left along with your Skill points and Energy.

 |CP||Slots||Rented from (click for location)|

 If you aren’t using workers to tend to your farms, using smaller fences is far more efficient for your CP.
 If you have 30 contribution points, you will get a total of 40 slots by using 10 small fences, compared to 30 slots using 3 strong fences.

 - Small Fences- 1.33 slots per CP